Fabien-Verniest/Climate_Classification/README.md

 - 520: EF

 ### Version of the Köppen-Geiger classification
-This function uses the Köppen-Geiger classification provided by Peel *et al.* (2007): https://hess.copernicus.org/articles/11/1633/2007/
+This function uses the Köppen-Geiger classification provided by [Peel *et al.* (2007)](https://hess.copernicus.org/articles/11/1633/2007/)